appsemble/appsemble/docs/03-guide/basic-app.md

 The schema is used as a safety net for invalid data, but also for representation in some places.

-When the app is published with the `resources` property, a new “Resources” menu item appears to the side menu.
+When the app is published with the `resources` property, a new “Resources” menu item appears in the side menu.
 This way resources can be managed in a generic way from within [Appsemble studio](studio.md) in an administrator-like fashion.

 ## Displaying data

-Resources exist for use it in the app.
+Resources exist for using them in the app.
 A simple way to display data is to add a `table` block.
-The table block can display data in an orderly manner in a table.
+A table block can display data in an orderly manner in a table.

 Let’s replace _“Example Page A”_ and _“Example Page B”_ with a single page, named _“People”_.